My friend made $2,100 from tutoring and I know that you can next semester if you apply the advice offered in here.

 (Note: This is a little trick because every new student that is brought to a group session becomes another potential long-term client.)

-What do you tutor?
+What do you tutor for money?

 My buddy tutors three different accounting classes: Intro, intermediate, and advanced accounting.